Alan Kelly 'disgusted' by 'innuendo' that he was involved in Ireland leaks

-Ireland goalkeeping coach Alan Kelly has released a statement outlining that he is ‘disgusted’ by the ‘innuendo’ that he was involved in the leaking of information from the recent camp.
+Republic of Ireland goalkeeper coach Alan Kelly has released a statement outlining that he is ‘disgusted’ by the ‘innuendo’ that he was involved in the leaking of information from the recent camp.

 Alan Kelly took to Twitter to distance himself from the leaks, after a story emerged in the Daily Mail about some in the camp being unhappy with a motivational video shown to the team ahead of last week’s friendly against England.